AvtsVivek/WpfMasterTabControl/src/tasks/200500-TcClosingTab/ReadMe.md

 # Basic example of Tab Control.
 - Adding a close button to the tabs.
 - Set a header template as follows for the shell window.
+We are simply using existing wpf templating functionality

 ```xml
 <Setter Property="HeaderTemplate">